-Their main goal is provide free or low cost medications and prescriptions to people who cannot afford to pay for their own medicine.
-Individuals who do not have full health insurance coverage will often qualify as well.
-The goal is to keep affordable medicines within your reach.
+Their main goal is provide free or low cost medications as well as emergency prescriptions to people who cannot afford to pay for their own medicine.
+While most of the aid is income based, but individuals who do not have full health insurance coverage will often qualify as well.
+The goal is to keep a wide array of both brand name and generic medicines within a patient’s reach.

 AstraZeneca - Free or low cost medications are offered for three different types of situations.
-The uninsured, patients on government insurance programs, and the low income who are faced with a crisis will tend to be the primary recipients of the prescription medications from AstraZeneca.
-Tens of thousands of patients benefit every year.
+The uninsured, patients on government insurance programs such as Medicaid or Medicare, and the low income who are faced with a crisis will tend to be the primary recipients of the prescription medications from AstraZeneca.
+Tens of thousands of low to moderate income patients benefit every year.
 Click here for more information, including phone numbers and details on the application process.